elorest/rails-competency-test/README.md

 # Simple News App - Rails Competency Test
-To get started please fork this project and carefully read the following instructions.
+To get started please create a public github project called `[yourname]-rails-competency-test]` and carefully read the following instructions.

-Commit all of the code to your fork of this project.
+Commit all of the code to your project and email it to `isaac@isaacsloan.com`.
 May the force be with you.

 ## User Personas
 The project will have multiple roles that interact with each other.